-Are you ready to get a start on the gardening season?
-With a cold frame you can jump in now.
+Are you ready to get a jump-start on the gardening season?
+With a cold frame, you can get started now.

 Eliot Coleman is the master of growing vegetables year-round, and he has some simple guidelines for using cold frames to start seedlings right.
 If he can do it in freezing coastal Maine, you’ve got no excuse!